marcanuy/simpleit.rocks/docs/lisp/emacs/_posts/2016-11-01-adding-custom-snippets-to-yasnippet.md

 save the previous *python* snippet it will be located in `.emacs.d/snippets/python-mode`.

+### Testing the snippet

+Once saved, the snippet can be tested with the command *M-x yas-tryout-snippet* which will test the current snippet buffer template in other buffer with the proper *major mode*.

+To load the new snippet just use `M-x yas-load-snippet-buffer` and it will be available in other buffers.

 ## Notes

 If you are extending the snippets definitions with something that